Mosques stay open in Pakistan even as virus death toll rises

 Still, mosques remain open in Pakistan, even as they have been shut down across much of the Middle East and elsewhere.
 The Middle East has confirmed over 85,000 cases of the virus and over 3,700 deaths, most of them in Iran.

 Iran state TV reported Friday the virus killed another 134 people, pushing the country's death toll to nearly 3,300 amid more than 53,000 confirmed cases.
-Iran's parliament speaker is among those who have contracted the disease.
+Iran's parliament speaker, Ali Larijani, is among those who have contracted the disease.

 Despite this, some religious leaders in Pakistan still urge the faithful to defy restrictions and gather at mosques.